Firm Foundation: Patrick Talty

 By Ken Callahan

-It is an indication of the vitality and enthusiasm of Irish Americans in the numerous ways they come to celebrate their shared heritage and culture.
-It would be a long paragraph indeed that listed the numerous societies, clubs, historical groups, dancing troupes that populate Greater Cleveland, so numerous in fact that no one social club could contain them all.
+It would be a long paragraph indeed that listed the numerous societies, clubs, historical groups, and dancing troupes that populate Greater Cleveland, so numerous in fact that no one social club could contain them all.
 Certainly among the reasons for this vitality is the relatively recent freedom enjoyed by the Irish people for nigh on a millennium, and the fact that, unlike other European people, they continue to seek national unity.

 Few Greater Clevelanders have embraced and shared their Irish heritage for the benefit of the Irish American community more than Patrick E. Talty and his extended family.
 Pat is the son of James Patrick Talty and Margaret Mary Lennon; his dad’s mother was Helen McGuan from Cree, in County Clare.
 His dad’s father, Michael Patrick Talty, was from Doonbeg, also from County Clare, though the pair met and married in Cleveland.
 Patrick’s mom was the daughter of Margaret Mary Coyne of Crossmolina, County Mayo.

 The Talty family, large even by Irish Catholic standards, have long been prominent in Euclid and Cuyahoga County political life.
 Pat’s mom’s uncle Leo Lennon was appointed by Governor Frank Lausche to the St. Lawrence Seaway Commission, while his uncle Jim Lennon was active in organizing the Postal Union.
-Pat served on Euclid City Council, was the Democratic candidate for County Auditor in 1978, served by appointment to the Euclid Development Corporation and the RTA Citizen’s Advisory Committee.
+Pat served on Euclid City Council, was the Democratic candidate for County Auditor in 1978, and served by appointment to the Euclid Development Corporation and the RTA Citizen’s Advisory Committee.
 He was elected Democratic Ward Club Leader for the City of Euclid.

-And of course Pat is nephew to the late and legendary Judge Francis J. Talty, who served first in the General Division of the Cuyahoga County Common Pleas Court (where he presided over the second Sam Shepard trial) and retired as the Presiding Judge of the Probate Court.
+And of course, Pat is nephew to the late and legendary Judge Francis J. Talty, who served first in the General Division of the Cuyahoga County Common Pleas Court (where he presided over the second Sam Shepard trial) and retired as the Presiding Judge of the Probate Court.
 Judge Talty is remembered in a wide variety of Greater Cleveland landmarks, Brookpark ballparks (he was President of the Greater Cleveland Baseball Commission) and the Administrative Building at the Cleveland Zoo.
 He was a Founder of the Irish American Archives Society.

 Pat met his wife, Bridie, of Westport, Liscarney, County Mayo at the West Side Irish American Club in 1970, where they were introduced by their mutual friend, Gerry Quinn.
 Bridie is the daughter of Peter Hastings and Ellie Coyne.